Introduction to Teradata Referential Integrity

 Referential Integrity in Comparison

-Let’s now compare a query over two tables between which referential integrity is defined and consider how exactly join optimization takes place and the result, depending on the type of referential integrity used.
+Now, let’s compare a query over two tables with referential integrity and analyze how join optimization occurs and the outcome based on the type of referential integrity employed.

 We select only the columns of the child table (Sale) so that the optimizer can do join elimination.